 - Surrounding attractions: the Drum Tower

 Both sides of Nanluogu Xiang connect with eight east-west hutongs.
 Therefore, it looks like a centipede, and it is also called Wugong Xiang (centipede alley).
-Those eight east-west hutongs include the famous Ju’er Hutong and Mao’er Hutong.
-Many celebrities’ former residences are located in the hutongs around Nanluogu Xiang.
+Those eight east-west hutongs include the famous Ju'er Hutong and Mao'er Hutong (see below).
+Many former famous Chinese people's residences are located in the hutongs around Nanluogu.

 - Location: between Di'anmen East Avenue and Gulou East Avenue, Dongcheng District